kamilali/Houston-Methodist-Healthcare-Research-Project/README.md

 By using a web crawler and conducting sentiment analysis on the retrieved data, we were able to provide a better alternative to the patient-based surveys, providing Houston Methodist real-time data on patient satisfaction.

 Other applications of this research can be extending this tool to fit more than just the domain of health care institutions.
-This research can be used to create tools for companies that are looking to improve their services, as well as many non-profit organizations trying to improve thier outreach.
+This research can be used to create tools for companies that are looking to get better feedback on how they can improve their services.